 5. What story did Jesus tell about David?

-6. Who was allowed to eat the special bread in the house of God?
+6. Who was allowed to eat the special bread in God’s house?

 7. Why did David and his men eat the bread?